Seddryck/Schemathief/README.md

 ### Supported Templating Engines:

-$TemplateNamePascalCase$ utilizes some templating engines, which allow for powerful and flexible templating.
+Schemathief utilizes some templating engines, which allow for powerful and flexible templating.

 - **Scriban**: Templates with the `.scriban` extension are parsed using a Scriban template engine.
 Scriban is a lightweight and fast template engine with rich support for multiple output formats.
   - Highly performant, designed to handle large-scale template processing.